 Contains graphics optimized for use with Japanese.

-If the application runs on a device that is configured to use Japanese,
+If the app runs on a device that is configured to use Japanese,

-device happens to be one that expects input from a stylus and has a QVGA
+happens to be one that expects input from a stylus and has a QVGA low-density

 Exception: The only qualifiers that take precedence over locale in the selection process are MCC and MNC (mobile country code and mobile network code).